Indonesia prison fire kills 41 drug inmates, injuring 39 - NewsBreak

 Indonesia prison fire kills 41 drug inmates, injuring 39

-JAKARTA, Indonesia (AP) — A massive fire raged through an overcrowded prison near Indonesia’s capital early Wednesday, killing at least 41 inmates and injuring 39 others.
-Authorities are still investigating the cause of fire that started at Block C of Tangerang prison on the outskirts of Jakarta designated for drug offenders, said Rika Aprianti, spokesperson for the corrections department at the Justice Ministry.www.thederrick.com
+JAKARTA, Indonesia (AP) — A massive fire has raged through an overcrowded prison near Indonesia’s capital, killing at least 41 inmates and injuring 39 others.
+The fire was extinguished after several hours, and police and soldiers were deployed to take control of the prison.
+A justice ministry official says authorities are still investigating the cause of fire that started in Block C of Tangerang prison on the outskirts of Jakarta.
+The prison for drug offenders was designed to house 1,225 inmates but has more than 2,000.
+Overcrowding has become a problem in Indonesia as it arrests more drug offenders that are sent to poorly funded prisons.www.wcn247.com

 Comments / 0